PA Inspection & Emissions Test

 How much does an inspection cost?

 NOTE: Beware of "creative" price marketing.
 Many shops will offer a "$25 Inspection" just to then hit you with an additional $35 charge for the emissions test, or some similar pricing scheme.
-At Tires Etc, our $39.99 price includes both the Inspection and the Emissions Test!
+At Tires Etc, our $44.99 price includes both the Inspection and the Emissions Test, as well as the stickers!

 When do I have to get my inspection done?